Factbox: Bitcoin's march towards the mainstream

 April 2021:

-* Swiss arm of French insurer AXA (AXAF.PA) allows its customers to pay for non-life insurance products with bitcoin.
+* Swiss arm of French insurer AXA allows its customers to pay for non-life insurance products with bitcoin here.

 March 2021:

-* PayPal Holdings Inc (PYPL.O) allows U.S. consumers to use their cryptocurrency holdings to pay at millions of its online merchants globally. read more
+* PayPal Holdings Inc allows U.S. consumers to use their cryptocurrency holdings to pay at millions of its online merchants globally.

-* Tesla Inc (TSLA.O) customers can now buy its electric vehicles with bitcoin, its boss Elon Musk says. read more
+* Tesla Inc customers can now buy its electric vehicles with bitcoin, its boss Elon Musk says.

 Feb.
 2021:

-* Mastercard Inc (MA.N) unveils plans to support cryptocurrency payments across its network. read more
+* Mastercard Inc unveils plans to support cryptocurrency payments across its network.

-* Bank of NY Mellon Corp (BK.N) announces a new unit aimed at helping clients trade and own cryptocurrencies and other digital assets. read more
+* Bank of NY Mellon Corp announces a new unit aimed at helping clients trade and own cryptocurrencies and other digital assets.

 INVESTMENT